layerai-archive/examples-dbt/cloth_detector/README.md

-# Cloth detection in dbt DAG
+# Cloth Detection in dbt DAG

 ![Layer Cloth Detector](assets/layer_cloth_detector.png)

-This dbt project shows how to extract the cloth information in product images with a simple sql inside dbt dag like:
+This dbt project shows how to extract the cloth information in product images with a simple SQL inside dbt DAG, like the following:

 ```sql
 SELECT